lucienbaumgartner/tc_methods_paper/src/README.md

 ## Analyses
 The analyses require corpus data, which can either be requested via email at lucien.baumgartner@philos.uzh.ch, or collected locally by running the scripts xx--yy.
 The analyses for Study 1 & 2 can be found at `src/xx-study-1.R` and `src/xx-study-2.R`, respectively.
 All plot results are available at `output/paper/`, and are reproducible with the aforementioned scripts.

+## Additional material
+`src/unused_classifiers/` contains additional classifiers that have not been included in the paper, but give an insight on how to use our indicators in a classification framework.